alejandrosb8/tools-for-web-development/README.md

 * [Whitespaces](https://kirillbelyaev.com/s/): Whitespaces is a super useful reference guide and copy/paste resource for a variety of whitespace types, zero-width characters.
 * [I Hate Regex](https://ihateregex.io/): I Hate Regex is a regex cheat sheet that explains and displays representations of commonly used regular expressions to help you understand them better.
 * [Htmhell](https://www.htmhell.dev/): A collection of bad practices in HTML, copied from real websites.
+* [GSAP](https://greensock.com/gsap/): Professional-grade JavaScript animation for the modern web.
+* [Asscroll](https://github.com/ashthornton/asscroll): ASScroll is a Javascript hybrid smooth scroll setup that combines the performance gains of virtual scroll with the reliability of native scroll.

 ## Icons and Images
 * [Iconoir (1206 icons)](https://iconoir.com/): Iconoir is one of the biggest open source icons libraries.
 No premium icons, no email sign-up, no newsletters.
 Icons available in SVG format, Font, React and React Native libraries, Figma and Framer.